ynput/OpenPype/website/docs/dev_publishing.md

 ```

 ## Create plugin
 Main responsibility of create plugin is to create, update, collect and remove instance metadata and propagate changes to create context.
 Has access to **CreateContext** (`self.create_context`) that discovered the plugin so has also access to other creators and instances.
+Create plugins have a lot of responsibility so it is recommended to implement common code per host.

 ### BaseCreator
 Base implementation of creator plugin.
 It is not recommended to use this class as base for production plugins but rather use one of **AutoCreator** and **Creator** variants.